 Huh?
 Thank you for your assurances, water company, but if all of the above is true, please explain why my water is brown?

-I would like to share a recent example of people thinking their water is safe to drink based on testing and state assurances and then found out otherwise.
+I would like to share a recent example of people thinking their water is safe to drink based on testing and state assurances and then finding out otherwise.

 The New York Times had an article on Tuesday, March 15, regarding tainted water in Vermont and New York.